 I really have found if I clean, everything looks fresh and new to me.
 It’s a little miracle, with no money and some elbow grease I can transform my home and my attitude towards it.

 And have you ever noticed on those home makeover shows the biggest change is that the rooms once filled with “stuff”, are just emptier and cleaner?
 That costs nothing!

 Sometimes I catch myself thinking, “Oh, I need a change in here.”
 And that change always means more money, more searching (time wasting searching), maybe an errand, something new.

-BUT I find when I just give that room a good old fashioned cleaning I feel so differently…that’s all that was needed.
-Dust those shelves, buy some tulips or pick some branches from outside to put in a vase, scrub, scrub, scrub, wash the windows, move things around, and purge all that clutter.
+BUT I find when I just give that room a good old fashioned cleaning I feel so differently.
+That’s all that was needed.
+I dust those shelves, buy some tulips or pick some branches from outside to put in a vase, scrub, scrub, scrub, wash the windows, move things around, and purge all that clutter.
 Fill the air with the fresh scent of ‘clean’ and I love my home again.

 Mid pleasures and palaces though we may roam, be it ever so humble, there’s no place like Home.T.
 Howard Payne